aliasgharmirhshai/django-weblog/README.md

 >python3 manage.py runserver

 # Introduction
-django_weblog is a relatively simple django project is a relatively simple django project this project use django-debug-toolbar , unittest and cbv
+django_weblog is a relatively simple django project <br>
+is a relatively simple django project this project use django-debug-toolbar , unittest and cbv